Matrix-product operator dualities in integrable lattice models: The transformed RLL relation

 In the first term on the right-hand-side, we can now use the standard RLL relation \eqref{eq:RLLgeneral}.
 The second term contains a $Z$ operator, and there is no reason that $R(u,v)$ acts as an intertwiner in such a case (and for the XXZ model it does not, see below for the explicit calculation).
 We thus have that

 Analysing the right-hand-side of the RLL relation, we have that

 taking the difference gives \cref{eq:RLL}.

-Since the two vectors $|v_0 \rangle$ and $|v_2 \rangle$ are orthogonal, the right hand-side of \cref{eq:RLL} is independent of the left-hand side.
+Since the vectors $|v_j \rangle$ are mutually orthogonal, the right hand-side of \cref{eq:RLL} is independent of the left-hand side.
 Moreover, we expect that each side of \cref{eq:RLL} is non-vanishing for any $u,v \in \mathbb{C}$.
 In the XXZ case, we have that

 where the matrix elements are given explicitly as

 (Recall that each index in the diagram corresponds to a two-dimensional space.
 For the matrix representation the row corresponds to grouping anticlockwise the left virtual indices and the bottom physical index, while the column corresponds to grouping anticlockwise the remaining indices.)